Every family deserves a chance to stay at one of these bucket list Caribbean resorts

 Kids can learn to swim like a mermaid at Zemi Beach House in Anguilla (Photo: Zemi Beach House)

-You won’t need to feel guilty about your much-needed adults-only time, as the kids will be having fun at the kids club with mermaid swim lessons, water sports, coconut bowling, and all manner of fun and games.
-Later, the whole family can come together for paddle boarding, kayaking, hanging out on the beach, sailing, or ATV rides.
+Peace and serenity are easy to find at Anguilla’s Zemi Beach House.
+Imagine yourself at one of the pools, cocktail in hand, or choose to let go of your stress on the tennis court or during a treatment at the on-site Thai House Spa.
+You won’t have to feel guilty about your much-needed adults-only time, as the kids will be having fun at the kids club with mermaid swim lessons, arts and crafts, water sports, coconut bowling, and video games.
+Later, the whole family can come together for paddleboarding, kayaking, hanging out on the beach, sailing, or ATV rides.

 Grand Cayman, Cayman Islands